oemof/oemof-thermal/docs/examples.rst

 **Concentrating solar power (CSP)**

-These examples shows the difference between the new approach and a fix efficiency.
+These examples shows the difference between the new approach of the oemof-thermal component and a fix efficiency.
-The therefor calculated collector's efficiency and irradiance can be calculated with two different loss methods.

-The examples also shows the functionality of the concentrating solar thermal collector and of the ParabolicTroughCollector facade.
+The collector's efficiency and irradiance can be calculated with two different loss methods.
+The examples also shows the functionalitiy of the ParabolicTroughCollector facade.

 An application is presented which models a csp plant to meet an electrical demand.
 The plant itself consists of a parabolic trough collector field, a turbine, and a storage.